rouzib/NNHandler/README.md

 # predictions = loaded_handler.predict(some_data_loader) # Predict gathers on Rank 0
 ```
 *(Remember to run DDP examples using `torchrun`)*

-## Contributing

-Contributions are welcome!
-Please refer to `CONTRIBUTING.md` (if available) for guidelines.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.